-- A. For commercial or residential site redevelopment, all newly created impervious area, whether of not replacing existing impervious area, may be required to provide stormwater treatment to bring site discharge into compliance with current City water quality requirement. - B. All development creating 500 sq. ft. or more of new impervious area will be required to provide treatment of the stormwater runoff from the new impervious area.
-For development or redevelopment creating more than 5,000 sq. ft. of new impervious area, treatment as well as detention will be required.
-Developers may mitigate impervious area by various means, as approved by the City Engineer, to reduce the new effective impervious area (EIA) below the thresholds listed above or to reduce facility size required for detention and/or treatment.
+- A. Single-family residential site redevelopment is required to provide water quality improvements for all newly created impervious area, whether or not replacing existing impervious area, prior to off-site discharge, where water quality improvements not already been installed.
+On-site disposal is preferred for single-family residential site redevelopment. - B. All development or redevelopment creating 1,000 sq. ft. or more of newly created impervious area, including replacement of existing impervious area, will be required to provide water quality improvements and detention for the newly created impervious area, unless exempted by Subsection C below. - C. New development and redevelopment projects may be exempt from detention requirements if they discharge stormwater runoff directly into the Willamette River or Tualatin River or through a conveyance system that has adequate capacity to convey the 10-year storm event to the Willamette River or Tualatin River.
+This exemption is for detention only.
+Water quality improvement requirements still apply. - D. Developers may mitigate impervious area by various means, as approved by the City Engineer, to reduce the new effective impervious area (EIA) below the thresholds listed above or to reduce facility size required for detention and/or water quality improvements.
 Methods contained in the City of Portland Stormwater Manual, as modified by the City of West Linn, may be used in mitigation as approved by the City Engineer.
-Stormwater facilities must be aesthetically blended into surrounding landscaping to greatest possible extent.
-When required, retaining wall will be allowed inside stormwater tract but shall be four feet tall or less.
-Retaining walls taller than four feet shall be constructed by tier with 1:1 slope (i.e. four foot wall, four foot horizontal setback before other walls) and shall be approved by the City Engineer.
+Stormwater facilities must be aesthetically blended into surrounding landscaping to greatest possible extent. - E. When required, retaining wall will be allowed inside stormwater tract but shall be less than four feet.
+Retaining wall taller than four feet shall be constructed in tier with 1:1 slope and shall be approved by the City Engineer.
+Handrails per ODOT Standard Drawings RD770 and RD771 are required for facilities with retaining walls four feet and taller.